rananorouzi/weather/README.md

 - Choose an area to get its weather forecast
 - Show hourly temperature and weather conditions for the next seven days with a click on the day
 - The ability to change the default temperature unit for the user
-- Keep the current tempreture unit when the user refresh the page content
+- Keep the current temperature unit when the user refreshes the page content
 - Implement the app using React.js